-Jon Delaney is a guitarist living and working in Melbourne, Australia, playing mostly in the Jazz Manouche style of legendary Belgian musician Django Reinhardt.
+Jon Delaney is a guitarist living and working in Melbourne, Australia, playing mostly in the Jazz Manouche style of the legendary Django Reinhardt.
 He performs and tours regularly, and teaches Jazz Manouche and modern jazz.

 Jon studied modern jazz improvisation and composition at the Victorian College of the Arts (Mmus 2005), before discovering Gypsy Jazz and immersing himself in its techniques and traditions.
 He runs "La Mauvaise Reputation", a band playing and singing the songs of 20s and 30s Paris in their original French.
 He also performs with Peter Baylor's "Ultrafox", vocal harmony group "The Furbelows", Hetty Kate's "Vive la Difference", accordionist George Butrumlis, and Mark Twigden's "Balajo" on a regular basis.